-Where there are representations, the Licensing Authority will determine whether they will be admissible and will consider carefully whether the representations are relevant.
-Relevant representations must be relevant to the three Licensing Objectives considering the Licensing Policy (Statement of Principles), Gambling Commission's Guidance and the Gambling Commission's Codes of Practice.
+Where there are representations, the Licensing Authority will determine whether or not they will be admissible and will consider carefully whether the representations are relevant.
+Relevant representations must be relevant to the three Licensing Objectives taking into account the Licensing policy (Statement of Principles), Gambling Commissions Guidance and the Gambling Commissions' Codes of Practice.